btcpayserver/btcpayserver-doc/docs/UseCase.md

 ---

-These are some of the many ways in which you can use BTCPay.
+These are some of the many ways in which you can use BTCPay Server.
 Unleash your creativity and feel free to build your own solutions to solve problems.